micah/vpn/README.md

 # In your language

+Check this out on how to contribute: https://gitlab.torproject.org/tpo/community/l10n/-/wikis/home

+# Before releasing

-Check this out on how to contribute: https://gitlab.torproject.org/tpo/community/l10n/-/wikis/home For devs: before publishing a new version, try the ./scripts/get-l10n.py You need to have https://gitlab.torproject.org/tpo/translation checked out and switched to the tor-vpn branch.
+For devs: before publishing a new version, try the ./scripts/get-l10n.py You need to have https://gitlab.torproject.org/tpo/translation checked out and switched to the tor-vpn branch.
 Make sure to adapt paths when necessary.
 It's a bit crude, but should work.

+Moreover you should always fetch the latest default bridge lines provided in the tor-browser repository.
+You can do that by running `./scripts/fetch_default_bridges.sh`

 # License